jam-do/jam-site/src/md/whitepaper.md

 ### Open Source

-Basic platform libraryx-hour based on the general purpose frontend library Symbiote.js (MIT, https://symbiotejs.org), which allows you to create custom HTML tags directly using templates in HTML format or take control of parts of the HTML document markup to process them with the appropriate logic.
+Basic platform library jam-x based on the general purpose frontend library **Symbiote.js** (MIT, https://symbiotejs.org), which allows you to create custom HTML tags directly using templates in HTML format or take control of parts of the HTML document markup to process them with the appropriate logic.

-The main conceptual difference between Symbiote.js and a similar library from Google is Lit (https://lit.dev/) - is that to describe reactive dynamic data binding to HTML elements, as well as to establish connections between components, HTML itself is sufficient (both in JS runtime and outside it), where these connections can be described in the form of attributes elements.
+The main conceptual difference between Symbiote.js and a similar library - Lit (https://lit.dev/) - is that to describe reactive dynamic data binding to HTML elements, as well as to establish connections between components, HTML itself is sufficient (both in JS runtime and outside it), where these connections can be described in the form of HTML-attributes.
 This opens up enormous possibilities for integrated solutions and greatly simplifies the creation of hybrid applications, which can consist of a part pre-built on the server and a completely dynamic part running in the browser.
 That's why Symbiote.js is used as the basis for the jam-x HTML framework.

 Currently, the Symbiote.js library is showing a steady increase in popularity according to npm weekly download statistics.

-Symbiote.js - was created and maintained by one of the founders of the project as a response to special needs and tasks specific to the creation of integrated solutions such as widgets, microfrontends, meta-applications and universal libraries of UI components.
+**Symbiote.js** - was created and maintained by one of the founders of the this project as a response to special needs and tasks specific to the creation of integrated solutions such as widgets, microfrontends, meta-applications and universal libraries of UI components.

-Symbiote.js is a tool for creating agnostic solutions that can be integrated into any modern web development stack.
+**Symbiote.js** is a tool for creating agnostic solutions that can be integrated into any modern web development stack.

-In addition to jam-x and Symbiote.js, our ecosystem includes the jam-tools library, which contains development tools for node.js (DWA server, middleware for communicating with AI service APIs, build automation tools) as well as auxiliary isomorphic modules ( can work both in the browser and in node.js).
+In addition to jam-x and Symbiote.js, our ecosystem includes the jam-tools library, which contains development tools for node.js (DWA server, middleware for communicating with AI service APIs, build automation tools) as well as auxiliary isomorphic modules (can work both in the browser and in node.js).

 ### Proprietary